What is a prostate/rectal ultrasound?

 What are the risks of a prostate/rectal ultrasound?

 An ultrasound has no risk from radiation.
-Most people have no discomfort from the transducer moving across the skin.
+Most people have mild discomfort from the transducer being placed in the rectum.

 Tell your healthcare provider if you are allergic to latex.
 The probe is placed in a latex covering before it is put into the rectum.

 You may have risks depending on your specific health condition.
-Be certain your healthcare provider knows about all of your medical conditions before the procedure.
+Be certain your healthcare provider knows about all of your health conditions before the procedure.

 Too much stool in the rectum may make the test less accurate.